Qalamoun offensive (May–June 2015): Fighting for the Jubbah Heights and Tal Thaljah

 On the next day, Hezbollah swept areas around Tallat Mussa for any remaining pockets of rebels, as it entered the final stage of the offensive.
 Hezbollah clashed with militants at Jabal al-Barouh, while it took control of the Ras al-Marra-Arsal border-crossing, which was the last border entry into Qalamoun from Lebanon, as well as Dahr al-Hawa Hill, which overlooks Arsal and Younin.
-In addition, the SAA and NDF launched an attack on al-Nusra reinforcements coming from the Jubbah Heights.
-On the same day, ISIL and the al-Nusra Front engaged in fierce clashes along the Lebanese side of the border, after ISIL attempted to infiltrate al-Nusra positions in al-Zamarani and Wadi Ajram.
+In addition, the SAA and NDF launched an attack on al-Nusra Front reinforcements coming from the Jubbah Heights.
+On the same day, ISIL and al-Nusra Front engaged in fierce clashes along the Lebanese side of the border, after ISIL attempted to infiltrate al-Nusra Front positions in al-Zamarani and Wadi Ajram.
 ISIL's first attack wave around 5 P.M. was repelled by heavy artillery fire, but in the evening, ISIL launched a second attack that led to fierce fighting.
 The second attack was also eventually repelled, with ISIL fighters retreating to the north.

 On 15 May, Hezbollah captured Jabal al-Barouh.
-In the evening, al-Nusra's frontline at Ras Al-Marra reportedly collapsed, after Hezbollah, in coordination with the SAA and NDF, captured the Ras Al-Marra barrens.
+In the evening, al-Nusra Front's frontline at Ras Al-Marra reportedly collapsed, after Hezbollah, in coordination with the SAA and NDF, captured the Ras Al-Marra barrens.
 In addition, Jabal Al-'Arteez was also seized.
 A victory speech by the Hezbollah leader Hassan Nasrallah was announced for the following day to mark the end of the offensive.

 On 16 May, Nasrallah said that Hezbollah had managed to expel rebel forces from Qalamoun, but that the battle for the region continued, since opposition fighters continued to be entrenched in certain areas.
-During the day, after reaching a "point of desperation", al-Nusra attacked and recaptured the Ras al-Marra border-crossing, after which it assaulted Tallat Mussa but was repelled.
+During the day, after reaching a "point of desperation", al-Nusra Front attacked and recaptured the Ras al-Marra border-crossing, after which it assaulted Tallat Mussa but was repelled.

 On the next day, the Syrian Army and Hezbollah reportedly reached the area of al-Fakhte, on the eastern outskirts of Arsal, while rebel fighters were fortifying their positions at the Jubbah Heights, in preparation for an attack in the coming days.
 The Lebanese Army also shelled rebel positions near Arsal to prevent any possible attacks, after fears that retreating rebel fighters would regroup near Arsal grew, after they had withdrawn towards the outskirts of Flita and Ras al-Maara.